 Description

-Ballybot Bridge carries the road over the Newry River between Mill Street and King Street.
-It is of finely dressed granite ashlar construction throughout.
-A single shallow segmental arch is set between projecting abutments which are partially rusticated.
-The arch has an ashlar soffit and its v-jointed voussoirs are stepped (in groups of three) into the v-channelled horizontal coursing of the spandrels.
-The parapets comprise individual blocks of almost smooth granite ashlar and have chamfers along each top edge.
-Each block is laid an end and stands 122cm high, 60-70cm across and 40cm deep.
-The parapets terminate in a partly-rusticated pier at each end, these continuing up from the abutments and with shallow hipped capstones.
-A string course, of semicircular profile, runs below the outside face of the parapet and continues around the abutments.
-A footpath runs on either side of the road.
+The bridge’s construction is primarily of finely dressed granite ashlar.
+It features a single, shallow segmental arch set between projecting abutments, which are partially rusticated.
+The arch has an ashlar soffit, and its v-jointed voussoirs are stepped in groups of three, integrated into the v-channelled horizontal coursing of the spandrels.
+The parapets are composed of individual blocks of almost smooth granite ashlar, with chamfers along each top edge.
+These blocks are laid on end and stand 122cm high, measuring 60-70cm across and 40cm deep, and terminate in a partly-rusticated pier at each end, which rise from the abutments and are finished with shallow hipped capstones.
+A semicircular string course runs below the outside face of the parapet and continues around the abutments.
+Footpaths are provided on either side of the road.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.